RON Security and Identity Verification: How Online Notarization Stays Safe and Legal

 End-to-end encryption

-Tamper-evident electronic documents
+Tamper-evident documents

-Secure electronic signatures
+Secure digital signatures

-Controlled access to documents
+Controlled document access

-These features protect documents from unauthorized changes after notarization.
+These features protect documents after notarization.

 Recorded Sessions and Audit Trails